 When choosing the right baby bottle for your child, there are a number of factors to consider.
 The most important ones include:

-- Material: Choose from silicone, plastic, or glass options.
+- Material: The most important thing to consider when choosing a baby bottle is whether it is made of safe materials.
+Choose from silicone, plastic, or glass options.
 Whatever you choose, make sure it is a food-grade material and free from BPA and nasties.

 - Size: Smaller bottles are great for newborns, but older babies can handle bigger bottles with teats that allow milk to flow more quickly.